krumpza111/Web_Server/README.md

 Personal Web Server Made in RUST

-Built using information learned from "RUST Programming Lanugage Book" and using RUST docs
+Built using information learned from "RUST Programming Lanugage Book" and using RUST docs.

-Have a website in which people can create an account to register with the server, or is automatically prompted with a password entering to sign-in.
+Have a website in which people can register an account with the server, or is automatically prompted with a password entering to sign-in.

 New Users can either be SUBSCRIBERS, or PUBLISHERS